The choker is in-your complete guide to everything choker

 Suede Bandana Choker

-Suede Bandana Choker by Strung Out Shop.
+Suede Bandana Choker.
 See it here.

 If you jumped on the choker trend early, it’s likely you’ve already tried some simple chains or a velvet choker.
 If so, a choker such as this Steve Madden necklace would be perfect for you.
 The material and metal combination elevates the classic bandanna with its floral print neckerchief.